wesleycamargo/azure-docs.pt-br/articles/batch/batch-quota-limit.md

 ## Exibir cotas do Lote

-Exibir suas cotas de conta do Lote no [portal de visualização do Azure](https://portal.azure.com).
+Exibir suas cotas de conta do Lote no [portal do Azure](https://portal.azure.com).

 1. No portal de visualização, clique em **contas do Lote** e, em seguida, no nome da sua conta do Lote.